-Wide-angle structured light with a scanning MEMS mirror in liquid
+Wide-angle Structured Light with a Scanning MEMS Mirror in Liquid

-Xiaoyang Zhang, Sanjeev J. Koppal, Rui Zhang, Liang Zhou, Elizabeth Butler, and Huikai Xie
+Xiaoyang Zhang1, Sanjeev J. Koppal^{1}, Rui Zhang1 Liang Zhou1, Elizabeth Butler1 and Huikai Xie1

-University of Florida, Electrical and Computer Engineering Department Gainesville, Florida 32611, USA sjkoppal@ece.ufl.edu
+1University of Florida, Electrical and Computer Engineering Department Gainesville, Fl 32611, USA sjkoppal@ece.ufl.edu

-Abstract: Microelectromechanical (MEMS) mirrors have extended vision capabilities onto small, low-power platforms.
+Abstract: Microelectromechanical (MEMS) mirrors have extended imaging and vision capabilities onto mobile platforms such as hand-held projectors.
 However, the field-of-view (FOV) of these MEMS mirrors is usually less than 90° and any increase in the MEMS mirror scanning angle has design and fabrication trade-offs in terms of power, size, speed and stability.
 Therefore, we need techniques to increase the scanning range while still maintaining a small form factor.
 In this paper we exploit our recent breakthrough that has enabled the immersion of MEMS mirrors in liquid.
 While allowing the MEMS to move, the liquid additionally provides a "Snell's window" effect and enables an enlarged FOV ($\approx 150^{\circ}$).
 We present an optimized MEMS mirror design and use it to demonstrate applications in extreme wide-angle structured light.

-© 2016 Optical Society of America
+© 2015 Optical Society of America

-OCIS codes: (130.3990) Micro-optical devices; (150.0150) Machine vision.
+OCIS codes: (130.3990) Micro-optical devices; (150.0150) Machine vision